monsoonmaelstrom/book2/book2.md

 “What do you mean?”

-“She’s nervous in the same way that you’re restless,” he elaborates after several moments.
+“She’s nervous in the same way you’re restless,” he elaborates after several moments.
 “It’s practically a character trait.”

 “Huh.
 I never noticed.”